 Duarte Park: One of the most visited places in the city has several green areas, a gazebo with beautiful paintings made by Franco-local artists, and the monument to Juan Pablo Duarte.

 Julián Javier Stadium: This sports space is well appreciated by the residents of the city, in honor of the former Dominican Major League baseball player and a native of San Francisco de Macorís.
-The stadium has a capacity for 12,000 people and is the headquarters of the Cibao Giants.
+The stadium has a capacity of 12,000 people and is the headquarters of the Cibao Giants.

 Santa Ana Cathedral: A mixture of Gothic and modern architecture is the headquarters of the Diocese of San Francisco de Macoris.